-1.1 Talentrich Pty Ltd ATF TR Trust (ABN 27 866 332 428) trading as TALENTRICH and THE CIRCLE BACK INITIATIVE (we, us, our) recognises the importance of protecting the privacy and the rights of individuals in relation to their personal information.
+1.1 Talentrich Pty Ltd ATF TR Trust (ABN 27 866 332 428) trading as TALENTRICH, THE CIRCLE BACK INITIATIVE and BENCHMARCX (we, us, our) recognises the importance of protecting the privacy and the rights of individuals in relation to their personal information.

 1.3 We respect your rights to privacy under the Privacy Act 1988 (Cth) (Privacy Act) and the Australian Privacy Principles, and we manage the collection and disclosure of your personal information in accordance with these requirements.